 Devin is excited to be serving her local community, after growing up in Southwest Iowa, & now residing in the Shenandoah area.
 She currently provides services to individuals in both our Clarinda & Shenandoah locations.

-She has earned her Bachelor’s degree in Psychology from Peru State College and her Master’s degree in Clinical Counseling from Bellevue University.
-She received her LMHC status in September of 2021.
+She earned her Bachelor’s degree in Psychology from Peru State College and her Master’s degree in Clinical Counseling from Bellevue University.
 Devin began seeing clients in 2018, ranging in age from 3 to 80, with primary focus on individuals aged 13-40.
 She has worked with individuals experiencing ADHD, ASD, PTSD, LGBTQ+ concerns, grief or loss, anxiety, depression, and so much more.
-She looks to offer an eclectic therapeutic approach that is inclusive, non-judgmental, welcoming, and tailored to each individual.
+Devin is now one of our providers trained in providing EMDR therapy & is currently under consultation to become EMDR certified.
+She looks to offer an eclectic therapeutic approach for clients that is inclusive, non-judgmental, welcoming, and tailored to each specific individual.

-In her free time, Devin enjoys getting outside with her husband and 3 children, reading, binge-watching a Netflix show or documentary, and spending time with family and friends.
+In her free time, Devin enjoys getting outside with her husband & 3 children, reading, binge-watching a show or documentary, & spending time with family & friends.

 Carol is the Incredible Years Dinosaur School Coordinator.
 Carol is very active within the community, involved in her church choir and she is an active volunteer in Community Theatre.
 Carol’s dramatic experience brings a special depth to the puppet characters of Dina, Wally, and Molly who are key players in the Dinosaur School program.

 Carol performs dual roles at Southwest Iowa Families.
 In spring 2011 she stepped into the position of Family Support Specialist with Positive Family.
 She brings a rich array of experience to the agency, together with her dedication to the children of the community.